Dorel Industries (DIIB) Q2 2025 earnings summary

 Juvenile segment expected to continue outperforming competitors due to global footprint and U.S. manufacturing.

-Dorel Home's transformation is expected to yield profitability in 2026, with Q4 2025 showing initial benefits and wind-down of certain operations by Q3 2025.
+Dorel Home's transformation is expected to yield profitability in 2026, with Q4 2025 showing initial benefits.

-Additional financing is being secured to support restructuring and future growth.
+Additional financing is being secured and expected by end of Q3 2025 to support restructuring and future growth.

 Latest events from Dorel Industries